DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 * Schema file for API parameters

 ## Do I need to make all of these things myself?
+The model.pkl, scoring file, and service_schema.json you'll need to create.

 That was my initial concern.
 When you start with the blank ML workbench project, you'll receive a folder marked *aml_config* with the config and compute dependencies you need to get a project working.
 The only thing you'll need to add to these are the specific libraries or dependencies your project will require.

-The model.pkl, scoring file, and service_schema.json you'll need to create.

 ## Generating the schema
 The [model management overview page](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy) is the best resource I've found for understanding how to generate the score and schema files.

-TODO: Do I need this?
 I copied the *service_schema.json* from the [iris classification sample](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3#get-the-scoring-script-and-schema-files), but still have to make several changes to it.

 #### I was able to do this by:
 1. Running the *iris.sklearn.py* file and setting the context to *local*
  - This will output a model.pkl file, which you can download, then place in the root directory of your current project
 2. Running the *score_iris.py* file locally from ML workbench